The Epona Institute

-Prior to removing shoes it is important to assess whether your horse satisfies certain criteria.
-I would recommend having your veterinarian shoot a set of lateral radiographs of all four hooves.
+Before removing horseshoes, it is important to assess whether your horse satisfies certain criteria.
+I would recommend having your veterinarian take a set of lateral radiographs of all four hooves.
 It is a good way to assess the current sole depth, as well as the position of the pedal bone inside the hoof capsule (a.k.a. internal bone stance.)
-For instance, if your horse has hooves with very thin soles, it may be advisable to first remedy this issue prior to leaving your horse barefoot.
+For instance, if your horse has hooves with very thin soles, it may be advisable to first remedy this issue before leaving your horse barefoot.
 Your veterinarian will also be able to tell you if your horse has a ‘normal’ pedal bone.
-Some pedal bones show sign of unusual remodeling without signs of lameness (at least not initially).
-In such cases it would better to keep your horse’s hooves protected.
+Some pedal bones show signs of unusual remodeling without signs of lameness (at least not initially).
+In such cases, it would better to keep your horse’s hooves protected.

 Heel Height – High/Low Issues

-Next it is important to assess the innate conformation of your horse’s hoof.
-It is not uncommon for horses to have a ‘high-low’ conformation on the front hooves – with one foot much higher at the heel, and the other hoof flatter and more splayed.
+Next, it is important to assess the innate conformation of your horse’s hoof.
+It is not uncommon for horses to have a ‘high-low’ conformation on the front hooves – with one foot much higher at the heel and the other hoof flatter and more splayed.
 If the heel height between the two hooves is not significantly different, your horse should be fine barefoot.
-Horses with more serious difference between the two front hooves should probably be kept shod.
+Horses with the greater differences between the two front hooves should probably be kept shod.

 Figure 3: The front feet of a horse with “high-low” hooves.

-‘Front-to-hind’ hoof conformation also presents some challenges if the hind hooves differ significantly from the front hooves.
-For instance, the hind hooves could have low heeled conformation while the front have a high heeled conformation or vice versa.
-It is sometimes hard to balance such hooves just through trimming only, and so again shoes might be helpful in such cases.
+‘Front-to-hind’ hoof conformation also presents challenges if the hind hooves differ significantly from the front hooves.
+For instance, the hind hooves could have low heeled conformation while the front has a high heeled conformation or vice versa.
+Again, it is sometimes hard to balance such hooves just through trimming only, and so again, shoes might be helpful in such cases.

 When metal shoes are removed, horses are generally immediately uncomfortable.
 Horse hooves need some time to readjust to be barefoot.
 It is advisable to use boots or keep your horse on soft ground for a while till the hooves toughen up.
-Horses should not be ridden until their hooves have completely adjusted to being barefoot.
+It would be best if you did not ride horses until their hooves have completely adjusted to being barefoot.
 Horses with good hooves adapt to being barefoot within a month — but there is a lot of variation from horse to horse — some take longer.
 This does not mean that you can immediately go back to your normal riding schedule.
-You need to monitor if your horse is completely comfortable being barefoot while under saddle.
+You need to monitor if your horse is completely comfortable being barefoot while under the saddle.
 If a horse stays sore and does not move freely after a while, you may want to reconsider the wisdom of keeping the horse barefoot.
 A horse that cannot move comfortably for a sustained period of time runs the risk of developing health issues besides damaging its hooves.
 Impaired mobility can affect a horse’s digestive system or even create metabolic issues.
-Chronic pain is stressful, this may affect cortisol levels.
+Chronic pain is stressful, and this may affect cortisol levels.

 Formulating a Plan